-(ii) the commissioner concludes that it is unreasonable to expect a party to deal with the dispute without legal representation, after considering—
+(ii) the commissioner concludes that it is unreasonable to expect a party to deal with the dispute without legal representation, after considering -

-(a) the nature of the questions of law raised by the dispute;
+the nature of the questions of law raised by the dispute;

-(b) the complexity of the dispute;
+the complexity of the dispute;

-(c) the public interest; and
+the public interest; and

-(d) the comparative ability of the opposing parties or their representatives to deal with the dispute.
+the comparative ability of the opposing parties or their representatives to deal with the dispute.

+(d) In any facilitation of large scale retrenchments as contemplated in section 189A(3) of the Act, a party may appear in person or be represented by:

+(i) if the party is the the employer, a director or employee of the party, and, if a close corporation, a member or employee of that close corporation;

+(ii) any member of that party's registered trade union or employers’ organisation or office-bearer or official as defined in the Act and authourised to represent the party.

+(e) No representation by a legal practitioner or candidate attorney shall be allowed in facilitations of large scale retrenchments as contemplated in section 189A(3).

-(d)No person representing a party in proceedings before the Commission in a capacity contemplated in paragraph (a) or (b), other than a legal practitioner contemplated in paragraph (b)(i), may charge a fee or receive a financial benefit in consideration for agreeing to represent that party unless permitted to do so by the Commission.
+(f) No person representing a party in proceedings before the Commission in a capacity contemplated in sub-rule (1)(a) or (b), other than a legal practitioner or candidate attorney contemplated in sub-rule (1)(b)(i) and (ii), may charge a fee or receive a financial benefit in consideration for agreeing to represent that party.

 (2) If the party to the dispute objects to the representation of another party to the dispute or the commissioner suspects that the representative of a party does not qualify in terms of this Rule, the commissioner must determine the issue.